 Finansinspektionen will monitor the effectiveness of the measure on the basis of the requirement's overall ability in achieving its core macroprudential objective, namely to strengthen and ensure the resilience of IRB banks exposed to Swedish mortgages.
 Such an assessment will, therefore, be based on the capital adequacy of these banks, especially in terms of their own funds, risk-weighted capital ratios and overall exposure to the Swedish mortgage and residential real estate markets.
 Part of this assessment will also include the monitoring of any potential unintended consequences on bank lending and sustainable profitability.

-2.5 Other relevant information

-Finansinspektionen has taken measures over time to mitigate the vulnerabilities posed by high household debt.
-Thus, in addition to supply-side measures, such as the introduction of a risk weight floor for mortgages to strengthen the resilience of banks, Finansinspektionen has also taken a number of borrower-based measures with the objective of increasing the resilience of households.
-In 2010,
+2.5 Other relevant information Finansinspektionen has taken measures over time to mitigate the vulnerabilities posed by high household debt.
+Thus, in addition to supply-side measures, such as the introduction of a risk weight floor for mortgages to strengthen the resilience of banks, Finansinspektionen has also taken a number of borrower-based measures with the objective of increasing the resilience of households: In 2010, Finansinspektionen introduced a mortgage cap, according to which new loans collateralised by a home should not exceed 85% of the market value of the home16.
+In June 2016, Finansinspektionen introduced an amortisation requirement following approval by the Government.
+According to this requirement, households borrowing more than 50% of the residential property's value must amortise at least 1% of their mortgage a year, while households borrowing more than 70% must amortise at least 2%17. • In March 2018, Finansinspektionen introduced a stricter amortisation requirement following approval by the Government 18 .
+According to this stricter requirement, households borrowing more than 4.5 times their annual income before tax must amortise an additional 1% of their mortgage per year 19 .
+These measures have been deemed necessary and appropriate to strengthen the resilience of households and possibly curb household indebtedness.
+Nevertheless, household credit growth has remained high.
+It should, however, also be noted that in April 2020 in light of the COVID-19 pandemic 20 , Finansinspektionen clarified (FFFS 2020:321) that a severe downturn in the Swedish Economy constituted special grounds for exemption from the amortisation requirements.
+This allowed certain borrowers to apply for a time-limited exemption from amortisation on the basis of economic impacts.
+This exemption ended on 31 August 2021.
+3. Timing for the measure 3.1 Timing for the decision on the 20/11/2021 measure

+14 An ESRB analysis on RRE vulnerabilities in EEA countries is expected to be published late 2021.

-12 Since Sweden released the Countercyclical buffer in response to COVID-19, this figure is slightly higher than it would be with a Countercyclical Buffer in place.
+15 Since Sweden released the Countercyclical buffer in response to COVID-19, this figure is slightly higher than it would be with a Countercyclical Buffer in place.